ricomariani/CG-SQL-author/docs/user_guide/08_functions.md

 `dict:find(key)` works.
 Array forms `dict[key] := value` and `x := dict[value]`
 also work and result in the same calls.
 The long form name is really only needed to create a dictionary.

->Note: Blob value verisons are coming soon but not yet supported.

 ##### Lists